 Certain of our international rigs are owned and operated, directly or indirectly, by our wholly-owned subsidiary Diamond Offshore International Limited, or DOIL, and, as a result of our intention to indefinitely reinvest the earnings of DOIL to finance our foreign activities, we do not expect such earnings to be available for distribution to our stockholders or to finance our domestic activities.
 To the extent available, we expect to utilize the operating cash flows generated by and cash reserves of DOIL and the operating cash flows available to and cash reserves of Diamond Offshore Drilling, Inc. to meet each entity's respective working capital requirements and capital commitments.
-However, in light of the significant cash requirements of our capital expansion program in the remainder of 2015 and in 2016, we may also make use of our credit facility or commercial paper program to finance our capital spending programs based on industry conditions and make adjustments thereto if required.
-See " -- Cash Flow, Capital Expenditures and Contractual Obligations -- Contractual Cash Obligations -- Rig Construction" and "- Credit Agreement, Senior Notes and Commercial Paper Program."
+However, in light of the significant cash requirements of our capital expansion program in the remainder of 2015 and in 2016, we may also make use of our credit facility or commercial paper program to finance our capital expenditures and working capital requirements.
+In addition, we will make periodic assessments of our capital spending programs based on industry conditions and make adjustments thereto if required.
+See "- Cash Flow, Capital Expenditures and Contractual Obligations - Contractual Cash Obligations - Rig Construction" and "- Credit Agreement, Senior Notes and Commercial Paper Program."